-I have read several summaries of the stock market's 394 point plunge Friday, September 9th and find it very interesting that the North Korean test of a nuclear weapon was barely mentioned.
+I have read several summaries of the stock market's 394 point plunge Friday, September 9, 2016 and find it very interesting that the North Korean test of a nuclear weapon was barely mentioned.
 (Links to the articles are furnished below.)
-Instead the focus was on the greater probability of an increase in interest rates following the FOMC's meeting next week and some tightening in the European central bank.
+Instead the focus was on the greater probability of an increase in interest rates following the FOMC's meeting next week and some tightening by the European central bank.
 Teachers can use this as a teaching moment for students interested in what drives stock prices.

 In our lesson, Supply and Demand – Understanding the Dynamics of the Stock Market

 , we state that expected future earnings drives stock prices, so let's use Friday's market move as a test.
 Why should these activities reduce expected future earnings?
 Why wouldn't a nuclear test in North Korea impact the market?

 Mario Draghi, the European Central Bank's president hinted that the central bank plans to cut back on purchasing securities, a move which would raise interest rates.
 It is understandable that Mario Draghi's comments would be scrutinized closely by investors.
 The European economy is weak, and has suffered from many recent events which have contributed to little or no economic growth.
 These include the debt crises faced by many EU countries, the migration of refugees, which has heightened tensions between nations and citizens, Brexit, and most recently the alarming increase in nonperforming loans.